-$8.99 ($0.01 / Count) (as of November 5, 2024 04:18 GMT +00:00 - More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
+$65.99 (as of December 22, 2024 09:44 GMT +00:00 - More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
 Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.)As a new Python programmer, you may eventually run into the frustrating “ModuleNotFoundError: No module named ‘encoding'” when trying to run your code.
 This error happens when Python cannot find the modules or dependencies needed to execute your program.

 In this comprehensive guide, I’ll explain exactly what this error means, why it happens, and the various ways you can fix it.
 Whether you’re missing a built-in encoding module, third-party package, or having environment issues – we’ve got you covered!